Bachelor of Heating Air Conditioning & Refrigeration: Degree Overview

 Individuals who graduate from bachelor's degree programs in heating, air conditioning and refrigeration are trained in installing, maintaining and repairing related climate-control technology.

 Students enrolled in bachelor's degree programs for heating, air conditioning and refrigeration may earn a Bachelor of Science or Bachelor of Applied Science.
 Most of these 4-year programs are terminal at universities, colleges and technical schools; some institutions offer the program online.
 Many include ventilation in the degree title, making them bachelor's degree programs in heating, ventilation, air conditioning and refrigeration (HVAC/R).

-Most bachelor's degree programs build upon associate-level courses in HVAC/R. Students also need to fulfill general education requirements.
+Most bachelor's degree programs in HVAC/R build upon associate-level courses in HVAC/R. Students also need to fulfill general education requirements.
 Typical courses discuss: